-It’s too easy to make costly mistakes when booking travel.
-I’ve made plenty of them.
+It's easy to make costly mistakes when booking travel.
+I've made too many of them myself.

 At Thrifty Traveler, we're all about giving people the basics and knowledge to become smarter travelers – and avoid costly mistakes.
 That's why we cover everything from how to find cheap flights, using Google Flights, and the best day to book flights all the way up to how to use points and miles to fly to Hawaii, Europe, or Japan – and the biggest mistakes travelers make using their points.

 There are members of our Thrifty Traveler team who have flown first and business class cabins across every ocean using points and miles … and some of us are just getting started on our journeys learning how to travel more for less.
 The common thread between all of us: We're all still learning.

 So I thought I'd confess five of the biggest travel mistakes I've made over the years and cop to those fumbles and foibles so you can do better than I did.